tjstankus/woodslunch/doc/dev_notes.md

 3) Admin approves AccountRequest.
 AccountRequest goes into approved state and an activation_token is created.
-An email gets sent with invitation token url.
+An email gets sent with activation token url.

   ???
 Do we really need an AccountInvitation or can the AccountRequest just send out the email on approval.
 We already have the mailer class.
 All